-Effluent limitations for the conventional effluent parameters (i.e., Fiveday Biochemical Oxygen Demand or Five-day Carbonaceous Biochemical Oxygen Demand, Ammonia Nitrogen, etc.) are based on stream standards and waste load allocations for water quality-limited streams as established in the TSWQS and the State of Texas Water Quality Management Plan (WQMP).
+Effluent limitations for the conventional effluent parameters (i.e., Five-Day Biochemical Oxygen Demand or Five-Day Carbonaceous Biochemical Oxygen Demand [CBOD5], Ammonia Nitrogen [NH3-N], etc.) are based on stream standards and waste load allocations for water quality-limited streams as established in the TSWQS and the State of Texas Water Quality Management Plan (WQMP).

-The effluent limits recommended above have been reviewed for consistency with the WQMP.
+The effluent limits recommended above have been reviewed for consistency with the State of Texas WQMP.
 The recommended limits are consistent with the approved WQMP.